nicksolonar/OverTheWire/README.md

-Solve for natas levels for OverTheWire
+Solves for web-challenges (natas) to  OverTheWire